N E W 5 - O C T A V E H A R P S I C H O R D S

 Their first 'grand musical tour' to Italy, begun on Dec.
 13, 1769 and lasting 15 months, took them to all of the main Italian musical centres although, as usual, they paused at any town where a concert could be given or a nobleman might want to hear Mozart play.
 In Verona Mozart was put through stringent tests at the Accademia Filarmonica, and in Milan, after tests of his capacities in dramatic music, he was commissioned to write the first opera for the carnival season.
 After a stop in Bologna where they met the esteemed theorist Giovanni Battista Martini, they proceeded to Florence and on to Rome for Holy Week.
 There Mozart heard the Sistine Choir in the famous Miserere of Gregorio Allegri (1582–1652), which was considered the choir's exclusive preserve with its own copies of the music jealously guarded from those desiring the music for their own use.
 However, after hearing the Sistine Choir perform the work only once, Mozart then proceeded to copy out the whole of the music with all of the parts from memory!

 The Mozarts then spent six weeks in Naples where they were the guests of the Duke of Hamilton who was himself a violinist and whose first wife Catharine (née Barlow) was an accomplished harpsichord player.
 Catharine is reputed to have delighted in playing duets on the harpsichord with the young Mozart.
 The 1766 harpsichord by Burkhat Shudi in the Russell Collection, Edinburgh, is reputed to have belonged to the Hamiltons and to be the instrument that they took with them on their trip to Naples.
-It was therefore probably this instrument that was played by Mozart and Catharine Hamilton.
+However, it has now been established by Lillian Cameron (a Friend of St Cecilia's Hall and the Russell Collection) that, although the 1766 Shudi did once belong to a branch of the Hamilton family, the instrument that was owned by Sir William Hamilton in Naples was a different instrument by Burkhat Shudi from that owned by Sir William Hamilton.
+It was therefore an entirely different instrument that was played by Mozart and Catharine Hamilton.